 Italy: Matera, Otranto & the Puglia Coast

 Air Package Itinerary

 In the hidden rural corners of Basilicata and along the spectacular coast of Puglia, Italy, locals love their passeggiate-leisurely strolls-and it's easy to see why.
-Soothing waters shimmer in Adriatic and Ionian waters.
+Soothing waters shimmer in the Adriatic and Ionian seas.
 Whitewashed villages cut from stone hug the surf-lashed coast and blanket the fertile countryside.
 And striking landscapes of soaring limestone peaks and river-cut ravines make for some sublime passeggiate of your own.
 On this stunning walking tour into the heart of two of Italy's most scenic regions, you'll follow the paths of ancient farmers and pilgrims, passing olive groves, undulating vineyards, old shepherd settlements, and rock-hewn churches.
 Marvel at fairy-tale trullo architecture.
 Meet dedicated artisans who keep local heritage alive.
 Savor the tantalizing flavor creations of farm-to-fork chefs.
-And stay in a luxuriously converted cave dwelling, an elegant palace, and a refined masseria farmhouse
+And stay in a luxuriously converted cave dwelling, an elegant palace, and a refined masseria farmhouse.

-Highlights

-- Tour the magical stone city of Matera with a local guide who brings its rich culture to life. - Stroll into the whitewashed village of Alberobello, and savor wine and traditional snacks at an enoteca fashioned from one of the region's beehive-shaped trulli. - Savor the breathtaking mountain views as much as the regional dishes when you join our friend Antonietta for lunch at her magnificent Castelmezzano restaurant. - Unwind poolside, a glass of primitivo in hand, at an authentic Apulian masseria, or farmhouse, near the enchanting coastal town of Otranto.
+Highlights - Tour the magical stone city of Matera with a local guide who brings its rich culture to life. - Stroll into the whitewashed village of Alberobello, and savor wine and traditional snacks at an enoteca fashioned from one of the region's beehive-shaped trulli. - Savor the breathtaking mountain views as much as the regional dishes in Castelmezzano in the picturesque Dolomiti Lucane. - Unwind poolside, a glass of primitivo in hand, at an authentic Apulian masseria, or farmhouse, near the enchanting coastal town of Otranto.

 • Walk the final stretch of the via Francigena-the "road from France"-to the southernmost point of Puglia at Santa Maria di Leuca.
 On all Guided Adventures you can count on ...